 Travel to Paris, KY's horse country and visit our restored log and stone house.
 It is located on a working cattle and horse farm.
 We are 25 - 30 minutes from Interstates 75 & 64 in Lexington.
 Rodgers Creek runs beside the house flowing into near by Stoner Creek.
 A view from the kitchen overlooks Creekview Farm, a Coolmore property.
 From the opposite dining area window, cows and calves could be grazing in the field.

 A short drive on the scenic Paris Pike takes you past the Kentucky Training Center to Lexington, where you might take in a basketball game or concert at Rupp Arena, attend the Keeneland races or horse sales, or book area horse farm tours.
-The Kentucky Horse Park on Ironworks Rd is 25 miles away.
+The Kentucky Horse Park on Ironworks Road is 30 minutes away.

 Take a day trip to Berea, KY to see their arts and crafts.
 Relive Kentucky history when you visit Fort Boonesborough or Fort Harrod.
 Visit the Kentucky History Museum in Frankfort, our state capitol.
 Louisville, home of the Kentucky Derby, is a 90 minute drive.